-- Musicians – When it comes to classical music, the strings and percussion sections averaged 90 decibels, and the brass section around 95 decibels.
+- Musicians – When it comes to classical music, the strings and percussion sections averaged 90 decibels and the brass section around 95 decibels.
 However, peak volumes for all of these instruments are 130.
 On the other hand, concerts emit sounds from 110-115 decibels, and for 3 hours or more.
-At this volume, it really only takes 15 minutes of exposure to acquire permanent hearing damage.
+At this volume, it really only takes 15 minutes of exposure to acquiring permanent hearing damage.

 - Airport Staff – One of the loudest occupational hazards is the sound of an airplane engine, with sound levels at a shocking 140 decibels during takeoff.
 This level of noise is loud enough to rupture an eardrum by itself.

 - Firefighters and Paramedics – These occupations are surrounded by sirens for most of their day.
 These sirens at such a close range is about 120 dB, which is loud enough to feel ear pain instantly.

 - Plumbers and Carpenters – 48 percent of plumbers noted that they had a perceived hearing loss, while 44 percent of carpenters reported the same hearing loss.

 - Manufacturing – Manufacturing has the largest number of permanent hearing loss disabilities sustained in the workplace.
 These employees are regularly around equipment and machinery that generate over 90 decibels of noise, with the possibility of reaching 115 decibels.

 - Farmer – Between heavy machinery and environmental noise, farmers are frequently exposed to excessive noise.
 For example, a pig squeal is 130 decibels!
 For these reasons, farming ranks among the top three occupations for hearing loss.